Peopl3s/Peopl3s/README.md

 - MSc in Professional Education (Business Informatics)
 - PhD Candidate in Systems Analysis & Information Processing (in progress)

+:surfer: I'm actively developing my expertise in backend development and Python programming:
+- I regularly watch talks from Podlodka, PyCon, and HighLoad conferences, with particular interest in speakers such as Denis Anikin, Nikita Sobolev, and Alexey Smirnov.
+- I'm an avid reader of technical books.
+Recently read titles include:
+  * "Python Concurrency with asyncio" is a book by Matthew Fowler
+  * "The Design of Web APIs" by Arnaud Lauret
+  * Architecture Patterns with Python: Enabling Testability, Maintainability, and Loose Coupling by Harry Percival (covers TDD, DDD, and event-driven architecture)

 ---

 Welcome back, stranger! 🎮